Academic Catalog 2024-2025

 Required Course Sequence

-As part of the admission to the MFT Department, all students agree to adhere to the program’s planned class sequence.
+As part of the admission to the MFT Program, all students agree to adhere to the program’s planned class sequence.
 The program organizes the curriculum to ensure that fundamental courses address foundational knowledge, and subsequent coursework is dependent on the prerequisite semester's experience.
 See Course Sequence.
 Failure to take classes in sequence may delay admission into Practica and or graduation.
 Under exceptional circumstances, students who are permitted to attend the program part-time understand that graduation will differ from the program's proposed plan of study.

 Cohort Program